Our Monitor Motion Tests

 When It Matters

 How well a monitor handles motion is important anytime you have fast-moving objects on the screen.
 This can be anything from watching content to battling against your friends in the latest FPS game.
-Although different factors cause motion handling in general, a monitor with a slow response time results in a distracting blurry mess.
-There are even times when it might seem that a rapidly moving object disappears completely from the screen, like if you're moving a mouse cursor really fast.
+Although different factors impact motion handling in general, a monitor with a slow response time results in a distracting, blurry mess.
 If you have fewer fast-moving objects, like if there are static elements while you're working on documents or watching a sitcom, the response time is less important to you.
 That said, even scrolling fast through a document or watching action movies can lead to distracting blur if the monitor has a slow response time.

 One of the main measurements of motion handling is a monitor's response time, which defines how fast each pixel on your monitor transitions colors.
 For example, if you're playing a game with a red object moving against a black background, the response time tells us how fast the black pixels are transitioning into red and, inversely, how fast the red pixels go back to black.
-If a monitor is struggling to change colors in time, all you'll see is a blurry mess, and in cases with such a slow response time, pixels might not even fully transition to red before they have to change back to black, so you aren't even seeing the image as intended.
+In cases with such a slow response time, pixels might not even fully transition to red before they have to change back to black, so you aren't even seeing the image as intended.

-The response time isn't the only factor to consider when it comes to motion handling, but it's the most basic measurement that leads to other measurements, like CAD.
+The response time isn't the only factor to consider when it comes to motion handling, as the refresh rate also impacts the amount of persistence blur.
 While it's easy to get caught up in these numbers and details, having a monitor with a faster response time than one with a slow response time is an advantage for gaming.

-The main objective of the response time tool is to measure light voltage, and while measuring the voltage is great, it isn't the most accurate way of measuring the response time, and there are two main reasons for this.
-First, every monitor will have a different light output for different colors.
+We calibrate the response time tool with a gamma correction to ensure consistent, accurate measurements across all monitors.
+This is because every monitor will have a different light output for different colors.
 For example, an OLED will have a light output of 0 when displaying pure black, while an IPS or VA monitor will have a light output greater than 0 for black, even though they're trying to display the same color.
-Another important thing to consider is that measuring light output doesn't match the human perception of brightness, as we can tell differences between dark colors a lot easier than bright ones.

 A solution to this problem is calibrating the tool to the monitor's gamma, otherwise called gamma correction.
-We do this by displaying every gray level, from RGB 0 (pure black) all the way up to RGB 255 (pure white), and measuring the sensor's output voltage for each RGB step.
-With this, our computer program can correlate light output to its matching RGB value for any brightness—so, for example, if our sensor reads 690 mV (or 13,397 in 16-bit), it uses the monitor's measured gamma curve to match that to RGB 127, which is RGB (127, 127, 127) on the color wheel.
+We do this by displaying every gray level from RGB 0 (pure black) all the way up to RGB 255 (pure white) and measuring the sensor's output voltage for each RGB step.
+With this, our computer program can correlate light output to its matching RGB value for any brightness.
+For example, if our sensor reads 690 mV (or 13,397 in 16-bit), it uses the monitor's measured gamma curve to match that to RGB 127, which is RGB (127, 127, 127) on the color wheel.

 What We Measure

-So, what exactly are we measuring with this new tool?
-The color gray, that's it.
-Well, it's more complex than just that.
-We use nine different levels of gray, from RGB 0 (pure black) to RGB 255 (pure white), and measure all possible transitions between them.
-So that means RGB 0 to RGB 31, RGB 0 to RGB 63, RGB 0 and RGB 95, and so on, and the same transitions are repeated the other way around.
+Once gamma-corrected, we use the tool to measure all possible transitions between nine different levels of gray, from RGB 0 to RGB 255, including the same transitions in both directions, like RGB 0-31 and RGB 31-0.
 We do this to see how the monitor transitions from dark colors to lighter ones and from light objects to dark, which aims to represent all the different transitions you'll see on screen.
-In total, there are 72 transitions that we measure, and the response time tool measures the response time and overshoot of each of these transitions.
+In total, there are 72 transitions for which we measure the response time and overshoot.

 RGB 0 RGB 31 RGB 63 RGB 95 RGB 127 RGB 159 RGB 191 RGB 223 RGB 255